-This is part two of a series on learning ARM assembly basics, covering data types and registers.
+This is part two of the ARM Assembly Basics tutorial series, covering data types and registers.

 Similar to high level languages, ARM supports operations on different datatypes.